-By contrast, on the Western front, the British and the Americans used their artillery in much the same way as in World War One, holding them behind the lines to support their infantry.
+By contrast, on the Western Front, the British and the Americans used their artillery in much the same way as in World War One, holding them behind the lines to support their infantry.

-In the early months of American involvement in WWII, the U.S. military was forced to develop a mobile artillery gun under rapid speed, and did so with a 75mm gun on an M3 chassis.
+In the early months of American involvement in WWII, the U.S. military was forced to develop a mobile artillery gun under rapid speed and did so with a 75mm gun on an M3 chassis.
 However, when deployed to the field of battle, the 75mm guns were found to be insufficient to pierce the armor of modern war.
-As a result, the American military mounted a 105mm howitzer onto an M3 chassis, which resulted in an highly effective weapon with a range of 21,982 yards.
+As a result, the American military mounted a 105mm howitzer onto an M3 chassis, which resulted in a highly effective weapon with a range of 21,982 yards.

 Despite the size and relative speed of these guns, WWII was also marked by a development in air technology.
 Planes were able to provide infantry support in a more effective and efficient way.
 This was a major feature of the German blitzkrieg at the beginning of the war.

 Perhaps the most famous WWII vehicle was the General Purpose transport vehicles used by the U.S. military.
 These military trucks could be used as supply transport for medical items, artillery shells, and more.
 Maintaining secure supply lines is critical during war times.

 Popularly known as the ‘Jeep’ as a result of the acronym ‘GP’, it became an iconic vehicle, easily identifiable even by civilians.